apify/apify-docs/sources/platform/actors/development/actor_definition/dataset_schema/validation.md

 ---
 title: Dataset validation
-description:  Specify the dataset schema within the Actors so you can add monitoring and validation down to the field level.
+description:  Specify the dataset schema within the Actors so you can add monitoring and validation at the field level.
 slug: /actors/development/actor-definition/dataset-schema/validation
 ---